 |User Experience||Join Our Forum to Discuss Your Mac Might Be Infected Scam.|

 Your Mac Might Be Infected Scam – Update October 2019

-As of recent information Your Mac Might Be Infected Scam page is still active and can appear in various different version, still asking victims to download dubious software to fix their software, such as Mac Auto Fixer, for example.
+As of recent information, Your Mac Might Be Infected Scam page is still active and can appear in various different version, still asking victims to download dubious software to fix their software, such as Mac Auto Fixer, for example.

 Your Mac Might Be Infected Scam – How Did I Get It

 The Your Mac Might Be Infected scam message cannot just start appearing on your Mac without any reason whatsoever.
-They are the result of either having to visit a website with a very low reputation or the more probable method is by having an unwnated app added t your mac.
-Such apps often aim to convince users that they are helpful programs, but in reality they come with a salty bonus – advertisements.
+They are the result of either having to visit a website with a very low reputation or the more probable method is by having an unwanted app added t your mac.
+Such apps often aim to convince users that they are helpful programs, but in reality, they come with a salty bonus – advertisements.

 Those apps are usually not installed by themselves and the main reason for that is the fact that nobody would generally consider using them.
 So what do the developers of those suspicious apps do?
-They employ an aggressive marketing strategly widely known as bundling.
+They employ aggressive marketing strategies widely known as bundling.
 This strategy often aims to get users to add the app as “an optional extra” to the current app they have started to install.
 This makes it possible for the adware causing the Your Mac Might Be Infected message to appear to be added by hijacking the installers of other apps.
 And it is not easy to detect this program as well as it may be concealed well within the “Advanced” or “Custom” install options of the Setup Wizard for your Macintosh.

 Your Mac Might Be Infected Scam – More Information

 As soon as the PUP (potentially unwnated program) causing the Your Mac Might Be Infected Scam pop-ups is added as an app, you immediately become aware of it.
 The program may hijack your web browser and change it’s settings so that it can display the web page, which appears like the following: